 Divi or Elementor?
-I hesitated for a long time to get into this type of article for two reasons:
+I was hesitant for a long time to get into this type of article for two reasons:

 - I didn't really want to take a position between two competing tools.

-But considering what I found on the web, I wanted to offer you my vision of this complete guide because for the moment, I only found "too much advertising" articles that were not objective enough or not detailed enough.
+But in view of what I found on the web, I wanted to offer you my vision of this complete guide, because so far I have only found articles that were "too advertising" and not objective or detailed enough.

 Here, I offer you a battle Divi vs. Elementor very objective.
-I'll only comment on the conclusion...
+I will only give my opinion in the conclusion...

-I will try to propose a real comparison of Divi versus Elementor, step by step and feature by feature.
-I'm going to address both strengths and weaknesses...
+I will try to offer a real comparison of Divi against Elementor, step by step and feature by feature.
+I will address the strengths as well as the weaknesses...

-However, you have to compare what is comparable!
-So this article will present the Pro version of Elementor because the free edition can't be compared to Divi, it would be a lost cause...
+However, you have to compare like with like!
+So this article will present the Pro version of Elementor because the free version cannot be compared to Divi, it would be lost in advance...

 - 1 - Divi or Elementor in a few figures

-- 2 - Divi vs. Elementor: a price story?
+- 2 - Divi vs. Elementor: a story of price?

 - 5 - Layouts to download: Divi or Elementor?